AlexSteveTrif/AlexSteveTrif.github.io/index.md

 ## About Me

 I'm a data science student with a background in chemistry and a strong foundation in mathematics and statistics.
 Currently specializing in healthcare analytics, I'm passionate about leveraging data to make informed decisions in the healthcare sector.
 My journey from a science enthusiast to a data analytics professional has equipped me with a unique blend of skills and knowledge.
+[Read more about how I transitioned to data analytics](why_data.md)

 ### Career Goals